viviandotdev/ObsidianVault/+ Encounters/My journaling workflow.md

 **Tracker**
+- Habits Tracker
+	- Track your habits on a grid
+- Area Trackers
+	-

 **Soul-Journal**
 - daily thoughts and how you feel about your life and where it is going, do you feel in control and feel like it is going in the right direction